 In Australia for example, the cost of a mandatory e-waste scheme is estimated to be between $1.55 and $1.85 for an e-waste unit size equivalent product of 0.75 kilograms

 - This means that for less than a cup of coffee, we can make sure that e-waste is managed responsibly and, in a way, where valuable materials are recovered and retained for the benefit of local support chains

-- The reality is that recycling costs change across different products depending on a number of factors including, the value of embedded resources and the capability of NZ e-waste management sector to access these for recovery – we will explore these elements in detail throughout our investigations; leading to fit-for-purpose recommendations in the NZ context
+- The reality is that recycling costs change across different products depending on a number of factors including, the value of embedded resources and the capability of New Zealand’s e-waste management sector to access these for recovery – we will explore these elements in detail throughout our investigations; leading to fit-for-purpose recommendations in the New Zealand context